CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 \subsection{Sample Identification}

-Canada being a large country, we sampled areas across all provinces and territories.
-As our fire labels are binary, we sampled the dataset as a series of positive and negative examples.
-For fire (\textit{positive}) sample identification, we first extract all fires occurring between 2015 and 2023, as described in Section \ref{sec:bu}.
-Then, samples not including any fire event (\textit{negative}) are sampled across the same period for all provinces and territories, depending on their fire weather index and acquisition dates, as detailed in Section \ref{sec:unbu}.
+Covering the entirety of Canada with Sentinel-2 images at $10$ m requires extremely high storage capacity, beyond the size of typical datasets.
+As such, to represent all territories and provinces of Canada, we build CanadaFireSat by resorting to a sampling strategy.
+As our fire labels are binary, we sample the dataset as a series of positive and negative examples.
+For fire (\textit{positive}) sample identification, we first extract all fires that occurred between 2015 and 2023, as described in Section \ref{sec:bu}.
+Then, samples not including any fire event (\textit{negative}) are sampled across the same period for all provinces and territories, depending on their FWI and acquisition dates, as detailed in Section \ref{sec:unbu}.